airo-ugent/airo-mono/airo-blender/docs/tutorials/02_getting_assets/README.md

 > If you want more freedom to edit the created instance, you can click `Object > Apply > Make Instances Real`.
 The Empty object now gets remove and the objects of collection get [duplicated](https://docs.blender.org/manual/en/latest/scene_layout/object/editing/duplicate.html).
 > Note that duplicated objects are not completely separate by default, some data-blocks like materials remain shared.

-For the croissant, simply transforming it sufficient, so we'll want to create a collection instance.
+For the croissant, simply transforming it is sufficient, so we'll want to create a collection instance.
 We can create a croissant instance like so:
 ```python
 bpy.ops.object.collection_instance_add(collection=croissant_collection.name)